ahmaro/Implement-Matrix-Class/README.md

 ## Implement Matrix Class

-This project is part of the Intro to Self-Driving Cars at Udacity.com
+This project is to implement a Matrix Classes for a Kalman Filter.

-# Discription
+### Discription

 Practice using object oriented and matrix math skills by filling out methods in a partially-completed Matrix class.